 In the past, the vision to involve the whole Earls Court community was realised when the children, parents and music teacher from St Barnabas and St Philips School joined other parents and children from Earls court in a performance complete with 10 African drums, other musical instruments including the voice, cello, saxophone which provided an enriching punctuation in the tour of the church conducted by Nicholas and organised by Harriet and the outreach committee.

 Children form a key part of our team of servers in St Cuthbert's, with children from age 7 helping take part in liturgical functions.
 As acolytes, thurifers, and crucifers, we see it as essential to engage with the liturgy and worship of our community.

-In their own time, children are encouraged to come forward for confirmation, and we will have the Bishop of Fulham confirming four children when he comes in May.
+In their own time, children are encouraged to come forward for confirmation, and we will have the Bishop of Fulham confirming them.